Metaswitch/clearwater-readthedocs/docs/Modifying_Clearwater_settings.md

 To change this file:

-* Edit the file on one of your nodes in each site.
+*   Run `cw-config download dns_json` on *one* node in each site.
-* Run `sudo cw-upload_dns_json`.
+*   Change the downloaded version of `dns.json` to the new value, the file location will be displayed on download.
-* The change will be automatically propagated around the site (using Clearwater's [automatic configuration sharing](Automatic_Clustering_Config_Sharing.md) functionality) and will start being used.
+*   Run `cw-config upload dns_json` to upload the new config to etcd.
+The changes to the shared configuration are logged to `/var/log/syslog` and to the console.
+Each node in the site picks up the changed shared configuration (using Clearwater's [automatic configuration sharing](Automatic_Clustering_Config_Sharing.md) functionality) and will start being used.

 ## Starting from scratch